openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 open source security email list and waiting two days before making the patch public.
 Instead of this process, we propose the following security release process:

 #.
 The maintainer will create an announcement post in the `Security Announcement Section`_ on https://discuss.openedx.org.
 It should specify the affected repository, the date and time at which the patch will become public, and the severity of the vulnerability it fixes.
+This post must be made at least two days in advance of the patch being made public.

 #.
-The maintainer will merge the fix to the repository's main branch and backport the fix to the current supported named releases around the date and time specified by the post.
+The maintainer will merge the fix from the private fork to the repository's main branch and backport the fix to the current supported named releases around the date and time specified by the post.
+By merging the private fork, the commit containing the fix will become public.

 #.
 The maintainer will `publish the GitHub security advisory`_.
 At this point the security advisory will become public.